ugr-sail/sinergym/docs/source/pages/introduction.rst

    - ⚙️  **Simulation engines compatibility**. *Sinergym* is currently compatible with the `EnergyPlus Python API <https://energyplus.readthedocs.io/en/latest/api.html>`__ for controller-building communication.
 Future updates may include additional engines such as `OpenModelica <https://openmodelica.org/>`__.

    - 📊  **Benchmark environments**.
-Similar to *Atari* or *Mujoco*, the tool allows the use of benchmarking environments to test and compare RL algorithms or custom control strategies.
+Similar to *Atari* or *Mujoco*, *Sinergym* allows the use of benchmarking environments to test and compare RL algorithms or custom control strategies.

    - 🛠️  **Custom experimentation**. *Sinergym* enables effortless customization of experimental settings.
 Users can create their own environments or customize pre-configured ones within *Sinergym*.
 Select your preferred reward functions, wrappers, controllers, and more!